lcayton/RandomBallCover-GPU/readme.txt

 the eval option (-e) to print out the error rate.
 See the paper (Cayton, 2011) for detailed information on this parameter.

+The sample_input directory contains examples in both binary and text.
+The sample_db set contains 1024 points, each of which has 16 dimensions.
+The sample_query set contains 128 sample queries (which of course also have 16 dimensions).
+To try it out, run

+$ testRBC -X sample_input/sample_db.txt -Q sample_input/sample_queries.txt -n 1024 -m 128 -d 16 -r 128

+or to try it out with the binary files, run

+$ testRBC -x sample_input/sample_db.bin -q sample_input/sample_queries.bin -n 1024 -m 128 -d 16 -r 128

+Note that the -r 128 descibes the number of representatives, which controls the accuracy of the search.
+You might try varying this parameter to see the effects (there is nothing special about 128).
+You can print out the accuracy using by adding the -e switch; this will say the average number of the 32 nearest neighbors that were actually returned.

 ---------------------------------------------------------------------
 FILES